Knowledge Hub

 How to licence your software

-For most businesses trading in today’s digital world, software is vital and can impact their performance and success.
-As a software supplier (for example, a developer or owner), you can monetise your software in several ways, including by licencing it to customers.
-However, when licencing software, it is crucial to have robust software licence agreement to protect you from legal risks and avoid disputes.
+In today’s digital world, software is vital to business performance and success.
+As a software supplier (for example, a developer or owner), you can monetise your software in several ways, including by licensing it to customers.
+You will need a robust software licence to protect your business from legal risks and avoid disputes.

 What is a software licence and why do you need one?